The Articles of Confederation

 - After Shays' Rebellion, Learning Plan from America in Class, National Humanities Center

 The Articles of Confederation’s debates over the powers of state and federal government remain with us today in the 21st century.
-One example is the case of self-driving cars and trucks: Should the federal or state government have the power to regulate the testing and use of these vehicles on streets, roads, and highways?
+One example is the case of self-driving cars and trucks: Should the federal or state government or auto manufacturers have the power to regulate the testing and use of these vehicles on streets, roads, and highways?